conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

   }'
 ```

-In order to connect to the Gateway using these service accounts, you need to get their associated password.
+In order to connect to Gateway using these service accounts, you need to get the associated password.

 ```sh
 curl \